St. Gertrude Church

 Subsidiary Logos

 St. Gertrude Church organizations or ministries may also have need of their own logo.
-We require organizations that are associated with the Church to use the black and gold logo color scheme.
-Organizations and ministries that are organized, operated, and managed by St. Gertrude Church or School can request a logo by contacting Brad Bursa,
+We require organizations that are associated with the church to use the black and gold logo color scheme.
+Organizations and ministries that are organized, operated, and managed by St. Gertrude Church or School can request a logo by contacting Michelle Dushensky, communications coordinator, at [email protected].

 Logos cannot be generated by any group affiliated

-with St. Gertrude without the express consent of the Executive Director.
+with St. Gertrude Church or School without the express consent of the communications coordinator.

 Picture